dpinney/helloDocker/README.md

 XXX Look at https://sandstorm.io?
 Container framework, but too much GUI app focus.

+XXX http://play-with-docker.com/.
+Easier to just use the laptop.

 XXX What apps to start with?
 Static website.
 Web app with a form.
 SomethingThatRunsRepeatedly.

 XXX Static website?
 Up and running in staticsite dir.
 Change the default index.html?
 Done.
 Also added some nice stop/start scripts.

-OOO Web app with form?
-Maybe do it via a CGI script. nginx doesn't have a strong CGI interface.
+XXX Web app with form?
+Maybe do it via a CGI script. nginx doesn't have an easy CGI interface.
 We're probably better off using Flask.

-OOO Something that runs repeatedly?
+OOO Something that runs on a timer?

 OOO Test out deployment to new Docker host in production.